bsc-pm/ompss-ee/02-beginners/multisort/README.rst

 As the code is already annotated with some task directives, try to compile and run the program.
 Is it verifying?
 Why do you think it is failing?
-Running an unmodified version of this code may also raise a Segmentation Fault.
+Running an unmodified version of this code may also raise a ``Segmentation Fault``.
 Investigate which is the cause of that problem.
 Although it is not needed, you can also try to debug program execution using gdb debugger (with the OmpSs debug version)::

   $NX_THREADS=4 gdb --args ./multisort-d 4096 64 128

+**Goals of this exercise**

+ * Solve the existant bug, program is not properly annotated.
+ * Think how the tasks must be synchronized and annotate the source file.
+ * Check different parallelization approaches: taskwait/dependences.
+ * Check scalability (for the different versions), use other runtime options (schedulers,... )
+ * Get a task dependency graph (different domains) and/or paraver traces